kwpick18/DataViz_Final_Project/updates.md

 ## April 4th End of Class

 I cleaned up my tabular data in my initial shiny app by selecting only columns that I'm interested in.
 I spent most of the time in this class researching how to create multiple tabs and am still trouble shooting.
 I hope to make multiple different times looking at different statistics to answer multiple questions.

+## April 6th Beginning of Class

+I figured out how to create a second tab and began working on what to put in that tab.
+I tried a similar thing to my first tab but I didn't like that they were almost the same thing.
+I'm now trying to manipulate the data so I can look at the correlation between icetime for a team on the Powerplay and total powerplay goals over the course of all seasons recorded in my data set.